USA / USD

 The Structure of the ISO 9001:2015 Requirements

-Clauses 4 through 10 have been set up to follow the PDCA cycle, which stands for "Plan, Do, Check, Act".
-The cycle is a continuous quality improvement model that is used in a variety of contexts, including Six Sigma implementations.
-The main point of the PDCA cycle is to help facilitate change in an organized, systematic manner and fundamentally support the ISO 9001 goal of improving quality management.
+Clauses 4 through 10 have been set up to follow the PDCA cycle.
+PDCA stands for "Plan, Do, Check, Act".
+PDCA is a continuous quality improvement model that is used in a variety of contexts, including Six Sigma implementations.
+The main point of the PDCA cycle is to help facilitate change in an organized, systematic manner and fundamentally supports the ISO 9001 goal of improving quality management.

 PDCA Cycle and ISO 9001:2015